kryoton98/Discord-Problems-BOT/README.md

-The bot reads this variable at startup.[file:345]
+The bot reads this variable at startup.

 ### 6. Configure guild and channel for daily puzzles